Stable quasimaps to holomorphic symplectic quotients: Holomorphic symplectic quotients

-Suppose that a complex reductive, connected Lie group $G$ acts on $X$ as a hamiltonian action, i.e., the action preserves $\omega$ and there is a so-called {\em complex} moment map $\mu: X\ra \cG ^*$.
-The moment map is, by definition, a $G$-equivariant algebraic morphism such that for every tangent vector $\xi$ of $X$ and every $g\in \cG$
+Suppose a connected reductive complex algebraic group $G$ acts on $X$ as a hamiltonian action, i.e., the action preserves $\omega$ and there is a so-called {\em complex} moment map $\mu: X\ra \mathfrak{g} ^*$ where $\mathfrak{g}$ denotes the Lie algebra of $G$.
+This complex moment map $\mu$ is, by definition, a $G$-equivariant algebraic morphism such that for every tangent vector $\xi$ of $X$ and every $g\in \mathfrak{g}$, the equation